cptMoonDog/moon-dog-technologies/README.md

  2. In the VAB:
     - Set the bootfile for the KOS processor on the spacecraft to `payload_boot.ks`.
     - Set the nameTag of the KOS processor to [name you want your ship to have]:[name of mission to run].
- 3. Mount your payload to your booster.
-The payload will wait until the launch vehicle delivers it to LKO and then run it's mission.
+ 3. Mount your payload to your launch vehicle.
+The payload will wait until the launch vehicle delivers it to circular orbit and then run it's mission.

 Mission Structure
 =================